rrad0812/mydocs/json/Python json.md

 We can access payload data using the following three methods of a requests module.

-- response.content used to access payload data in raw bytes format.
+- `response.content` used to access payload data in raw bytes format.
-- response.text: used to access payload data in String format.
+- `response.text`: used to access payload data in String format.
-- response.json() used to access payload data in the JSON serialized format.
+- `response.json()` used to access payload data in the JSON serialized format.

 ### The JSON Response Content

-The requests module provides a builtin JSON decoder, we can use it when we are dealing with JSON data.
-Just execute response.json(), and that’s it. response.json() returns a JSON response in Python dictionary format so we can access JSON using key-value pairs.
+The `requests` module provides a builtin JSON decoder, we can use it when we are dealing with JSON data.
+Just execute `response.json()`, and that’s it. `response.json()` returns a JSON response in Python dictionary format so we can access JSON using key-value pairs.

-You can get a 204 error In case the JSON decoding fails.
-The response.json() raises an exception in the following scenario.
+You can get a `204` error In case the JSON decoding fails.
+The `response.json()` raises an exception in the following scenario.

-    • The response doesn’t contain any data.
+- The response doesn’t contain any data.
-    • The response contains invalid JSON
+- The response contains invalid JSON

-You must check response.raise_for_status() or response.status_code before parsing JSON because the successful call to response.json() does not indicate the success of the request.
+You must check `response.raise_for_status()` or `response.status_code` before parsing JSON because the successful call to `response.json()` does not indicate the success of the request.
 In the case of HTTP 500 error, some servers may return a JSON object in a failed response (e.g., error details with HTTP 500).
 So you should execute response.json() after checking response.raise_for_status() or check response.status_code.
 Let’s see the example of how to use response.json() and parse JSON content.
 In this example, I am using httpbin.org to execute a GET call. httpbin.org  is a web service that allows test requests and responds with data about the request.
 You can use this service to test your code.